 He enjoys the camaraderie and collaboration of a smaller firm, and the familial vibe that comes from being able to gather everyone in one room to work and socialize.
 He finds that the most gratifying part of being a lawyer is the satisfaction of solving a problem for a client.

 When he’s not working on a case, Chuck loves to travel and is a fan of anything outdoors, especially hiking and biking.
 He also enjoys indulging in horror movies and sci-fi books.

-David earned his law degree from the University of Mississippi School of Law.
-He also holds Bachelor’s degrees in both Economics and Business Administration and a Master’s degree in Accounting, all from Rhodes College.
+David earned his Juris Doctorate from the University of Mississippi School of Law.
+He also holds a Master’s Degree in Accounting, and Bachelor’s Degrees in both Economics and Business Administration, all from Rhodes College.

 He enjoys working for a small firm because it provides the same level or better care as a large firm, but does so with more efficiency and flexibility.
 He finds immense gratification in helping clients resolve their commercial disputes the most efficient way possible.

 He and wife Kim, an accountant, have two daughters: Meghan, a varsity tennis player at the University of North Alabama, and Claire, a dancer who attends high school in Madison.
 His favorite hobby is watching them enjoy their hobbies and traveling to their competitions.
 In his free time, he also enjoys golfing and watching Ole Miss sporting events, especially football.